russellcameronthomas/library/chapters/2-webppl.md

 ---
 layout: chapter
 title: "Overview of WebPPL"
-description: "WebPPL, the language used in this tutorial, is a functional subset of Javascript with primitives for sampling from random variables and for Bayesian inference."
+description: "WebPPL, the language used in this tutorial, is a functionalistic language built on and a subset of Javascript, with primitives for sampling from random variables and for Bayesian inference."
 is_section: true
 ---